simeononsecurity/simeononsecurity.ch/content/articles/flock-safety-camera-surveillance-prevalence-privacy-protection-2026/index.en.md

 #### States with Limited or No Regulation
 - **35 states** have no comprehensive ALPR-specific statutes
 - Many rely on **outdated privacy laws** predating modern surveillance technology
-- **Industry self-regulation** often fills vacuum left by absent legislation
+- *Industry self-regulation often fills the vacuum left by absent legislation*

 ### Federal Oversight